-Additionally, during the three months ended March 31, 2020, certain holders elected to convert (i)\$416 thousand of 7.00% Convertible Notes for approximately 12,605 shares of common stock.
-As of March 31, 2020, the Company has \$1.7 million aggregate principal amount of 7.00% Convertible Notes outstanding.

-On June 12, 2020, the Company paid \$1.7 million in aggregate principal and \$59 thousand in interest expense upon maturity of the 7.00% Convertible Notes to extinguish the remaining debt outstanding.
+Additionally, during the six months ended June 30, 2020, certain holders elected to convert (i)\$416 thousand of 7.00% Convertible Notes for approximately 12,605 shares of common stock.
+On June 12, 2020, the Company paid \$1.7 million in aggregate principal and \$59 thousand in accrued interest upon maturity of the 7.00% Convertible Notes to extinguish the remaining debt outstanding.

 On August 12, 2019, the Company completed a private placement offering of \$120.0 million aggregate principal amount of 5.875% Convertible Senior Notes due 2025 (the "5.875% Convertible Notes") to the initial purchasers of such notes for cash in reliance on an exemption from registration provided by Section 4(a)(2) of the Securities Act.
-The initial purchasers then resold the 5.875% Convertible Notes for cash equal to 100 percent of the aggregate principal amount thereof to qualified institutional buyers, as defined in Rule 144A under the Securities Act, in reliance on an exemption from registration provided by Rule 144A.
+The initial purchasers then resold the 5.875% Convertible Notes for cash equal to100 percent of the aggregate principal amount thereof to qualified institutional buyers, as defined in Rule 144A under the Securities Act, in reliance on an exemption from registration provided by Rule 144A.
 The 5.875% Convertible Notes mature on August 15, 2025 and bear interest at a rate of 5.875 percent per annum, payable semi-annually in arrears on February 15 and August 15 of each year, beginning on February 15, 2020.